 The section of land this barn and these outbuildings are built on was a C.P.R. quarter.
 Please click here and see Page 12 and here to learn more about C.P.R.
 Ready Made farms.
-It is believed that this property was first owned by Colonel Patrick J., CMG DSO, and Alice (nee Knight) Daly, RRC.
+It is believed that this property was first owned by Colonel Patrick J. Daly, CMG DSO, and Alice Ann (nee Knight) Daly, RRC.

 On May 28th, 1902, she would tend to a young cavalryman who had been subject to seven rifle shots.
 As stated earlier, the pair fell in love.
-The war was almost over and Alice was sent back to England only to secure her discharge and return to Capetown, South Africa.
-On March 17th, 1903, Alice Knight wed Patrick Daly.
+The war was almost over and Alice was sent back to England only to secure her discharge and return to Capetown, South Africa; where she would wed Patrick Daly on March 17th, 1903.

-With the outbreak of World War I on August 14th, 1914, both Dalys met the call and volunteered to serve in the war effort again.
-Patrick began recruiting for a legion frontiersman soon after war broke out.
-Then, in November of 1914, he joined the 31st Battalion at Calgary with the rank of Captain.
-Patrick Daly became Lieutenant of the 103rd Regiment of Canada on February 21st, 1915.
+With the outbreak of World War I on August 14th, 1914, both Dalys met the call again and volunteered to serve in the war effort.
+Patrick began recruiting for the Canadian Expeditionary Force soon after war broke out.
+Then, in November of 1914, he joined the 31st Battalion, CEF at Calgary.
 Both he and Alice would see service in France but Alice would actually see battle long before her husband would.

-In 1918, Patrick would command the 27th Battalion of Winnipeg (which was part of the 2nd Division, 6th Infantry Brigade along with its sister 28th Battalion, 29th, and 31st Calgary Battalions) and be given the rank of full Colonel.
+In 1918, Patrick Daly would command the 27th Battalion (City of Winnipeg), CEF and be given the rank of full Colonel.
+The 27th was part of the 2nd Division, 6th Infantry Brigade; along with its sisters 28th Battalion (Northwest), CEF; 29th Battalion (Vancouver), CEF; and 31st Battalion (Alberta), CEF).
 He would be placed on duty at Le Havre, Normandy, France and remain in France until after the Armistice.

-Alice Daly would pass away in August of 1930 at the age off 55 from pneumonia contracted after a surgery for another illness.
+Alice Daly would pass away in August of 1930 from pneumonia contracted after a surgery for another illness.
 While in the Lougheed area, she was a staple.
 The town and district residents required her services whenever injured.
 Her loss was mourned greatly by the community.
 Many said that it took great knowledge, technical skill, tender hands, and a giving heart to help as she did.

 Col. Patrick Daly would pass away on February 12th, 1931 at 59 years old after an operation for appendicitis.
 He was taken to St. Anne’s Hospital in Hardisty on February 8th but complications took him in a couple of days.
 A military funeral was held in the Lougheed Roman Catholic Church.
 His horse, with an empty saddle having on top boots and spurs reversed, was led by Sergent A. Skyes behind the hearse.